-There are going to be some complications and minor difficulties associated with getting a mortgage with this credit score.
-However, that doesn’t mean you will fail to get a mortgage.
-Unfortunately, it could result in higher interest rates on a mortgage or even some confusion or agitation on the part of the lender.
+There will be some complications and minor difficulties associated with getting a mortgage with this credit score.
+However, that doesn't mean you will fail to get a mortgage.
+Unfortunately, it could result in higher interest rates on a mortgage or even some confusion or agitation on the lender.

-That’s why it is so essential to understand how a 650 credit score impacts your mortgage.
+That's why it is so essential to understand how a 650 credit score impacts your mortgage.
 It is also crucial to know how your credit score is decided.
-After all, those three numbers can have a significant impact on the quality of the home that you purchase and the money you end up paying back on its purchase.
+After all, those three numbers can significantly impact the quality of the home that you purchase and the money you end up paying back on its purchase.
 You deserve to know why your score is set at a certain level before making a purchase.

-Just as importantly, you also deserve to know ways that you can safely, and efficiently, improve your credit score.
-Rising out of the 650 credit score range can benefit you in a variety of ways, including decreasing your interest rates and making it easier to buy higher-value homes.
+Just as importantly, you also deserve to know how you can safely and efficiently improve your credit score.
+Rising out of the 650 credit score range can benefit you in various ways, including decreasing your interest rates and making it easier to buy higher-value homes.
 Thankfully, it is never too late to get a handle on your credit and improve your score.

-However, you won’t get anywhere in this process without the critical information outlined below.
-So please read on to learn more about why your credit score affects mortgages so profoundly and what you can do to get the best possible rates.
-By the time you are done, you shouldn’t have any difficulty obtaining an excellent mortgage for your new home.
+However, you won't get anywhere in this process without the critical information outlined below.
+Please read on to learn more about why your credit score affects mortgages so profoundly and what you can do to get the best possible rates.
+By the time you are done, you shouldn't have difficulty obtaining an excellent mortgage for your new home.

 Can You Get a Mortgage With a 650 Credit Score?